 1. Veterinary Inspection

-The veterinary inspection and the checking of passports and identification documents will commence on Wednesday 23rd January 2019 at 11.00am.
+The veterinary inspection and the checking of passports and identification documents will commence on Tuesday22nd January 2019 at 11.00am.

 2. Vaccination against equine influenza